wpkelso/notes/Memory to Register Promotion.md

 - Replace slower [[Memory|memory]] operations with faster [[Register|register]] operations

 ## Prerequisites
 C/C++ puts local variables in stack memory by default.
-However, variables can be moved into a register under the following conditions ([[Unambiguous Variables]]):
+However, variables can be moved into a register under the following conditions ([[Unambiguous Variable]]):
 - We never need to know the variable’s address (Registers don’t have an address, and some code (like scanf) relies on knowing an address)

 >[!note] In LLVM IR